-We believe that consumers deserve better eggs from happier chickens living on small farms run by fairly paid farmers, and that’s what we have dedicated our business to.
+We believe that consumers deserve better eggs from happier chickens living on small farms run by fairly paid farmers, and that's what we have dedicated our business to.
 We also believe deeply in the transparency and verification of our standards, which is why we became a Certified B Corporation in 2013.
-It’s also why our farms meet the rigorous Certified Humane Free Range and USDA Certified Organic standards.
+It's also why our farms meet the rigorous Certified Humane Free Range and Pasture-Raised standards for laying hens.
 We take the welfare of our hens, the sustainability of our farms, and health and happiness of our partner farmers and consumers very seriously.

-At the 50+ small family farms that we partner with, our hens are fed an organic diet free from GMOs and pesticides, and are given the dignity and freedom to range outdoors, scratching and pecking in grassy pasture as chickens are meant to.
+At the 50+ small family farms that we partner with, our hens are given the dignity and freedom to range outdoors, scratching and pecking in grassy pasture as chickens are meant to.
 The resulting eggs are ones that stand out in the grocery store; they remind consumers of the eggs from their childhood farms, backyard flocks from before they moved to the city, and excursions abroad in Europe.
 And we're happy to be second best.
 In fact, we believe that everyone deserves a chance to raise hens right in their backyard.

 We are confident in our eggs, but we know that the very best way to raise chickens is closer to your kitchen than any of our farms can get.
-Pete and Gerry’s Organic Eggs—which are now the number one organic egg in America—will be at the grocery store every day of the year for those who don’t have the backyard space to raise hens.
+Pete & Gerry's eggs will be at the grocery store every day of the year for those who don't have the backyard space to raise hens.
 And for all of you who do, we're here for those dark winter days when your hens slow down their lay, and for those big Sunday brunch dishes that call for a couple extra dozens.
 But ultimately, we want you to experience the joys that come with raising and growing your own food.
 Kate MacLean of Longest Acres Farm is here to tell you how.

 Raising your own backyard chickens is hard work, but comes with numerous benefits for your home and your family.
 Contrary to popular belief, you don't need a large backyard to raise chickens.
 In fact, chicken keeping has taken off in urban and suburban homes in the last decade.
 Over 13 million Americans are now raising their own chickens, and this series is aimed at empowering those of you who haven't yet considered it.
 Your backyard flock won't just produce delicious eggs.
 It will also: